keenlabs/KeenClient-Android-Sample/README.md

 * Install the debug APK on your device `./gradlew installDebug`
 * Start the APK: `<path to Android SDK>/platform-tools/adb -d shell am start io.keen.client.android.example/io.keen.client.android.example.MyActivity`

-### Eclipse

-TODO: Add Eclipse instructions (Pull Requests welcome!)

 ## Using the Sample App

 Each time you press the "Send Event!" button the sample app queues an event to be sent to the Keen API with an increasing counter.
-Note that the events will not actually be sent until the activitiy's `onPause` method is called, so you will need to exit the app or otherwise cause `onPause` to be called to cause events to be sent.
+Note that the events will not actually be sent until the activity's `onPause` method is called, so you will need to exit the app or otherwise cause `onPause` to be called to cause events to be sent.
 (Rotating your device to cause an orientation change is one trick, but you can also just exit the app and re-open it.)